MoreKronos/Youtube-Toolbox/README.md

 ## 🚀 Usage

 1. **Download or clone** this repository to your Windows machine.
 2. **Run the main batch script** (e.g., `YoutubeToolbox.exe`) as Administrator.
 3. Follow the on-screen prompts to:
     - Download music by entering YouTube video or playlist URLs.
     - Organize and rename your music files automatically.
     - Remove duplicates based on metadata.
 4. The tool will automatically detect and install missing dependencies if needed.
 5. Your organized MP3s will be saved in the `music_files` folder inside the base directory.

 ---

 ## 🔒 Security & Privacy

-- This tool runs entirely **locally on your system**—no data is sent or stored online.
+- This tool runs entirely **locally on your system** — no data is sent or stored online.
 - No personal information, login details, or download history is ever shared or collected.
 - YouTube downloads are performed anonymously using public video links.

 You remain fully in control of your files and downloads at all times.